By Ritesh Sonavane on Jun 25, 2020 6:42:39 PM

 Property Tax Receipts

 Tax receipts should be taken to ensure the up-to-date payment of the property tax.
 The buyer can make direct inquiries with the government to check if the seller has paid the property tax regularly.
 The buyer must ask the seller to issue the latest original tax receipts and go through all the details like the taxpayer’s name and the date of payment.
-It is appropriate to go through the property tax receipts of the past 3 years for clarification.
+It is appropriate to go through the property tax receipts for the past 3 years for clarification.

 Khata / Extract Certificate